thinreports/thinreports-examples/README.md

 * [Rails4](https://github.com/thinreports/thinreports-rails4-example)
 * [Rails3](https://github.com/thinreports/thinreports-rails3-example)

-The links provide the source code to a simple task management application using Rails and ThinReports.
+The links provide the source code to a simple task management application using Rails and Thinreports.
 The [thinreports-rails](https://github.com/takeshinoda/thinreports-rails) gem is used in these projects.

 ### [Embed graph using GoogleChartAPI](https://github.com/thinreports/thinreports-examples/tree/master/chart)